 We plan to use the proceeds of this offering, together with a loan from a bank, to purchase and operate the Walbrook Junction Shopping Center at 3411-3425 Clifton Avenue, Baltimore, MD.

 It doesn’t matter how much is raised in the Reg CF Offering and how much is raised in the Reg D Offering.
 Thus, if we raise $1,000 in the Reg CF Offering and at least $34,000 in the Reg D Offering we will proceed, and vice versa.

 In an offering under Regulation CF the issuer is required to state a “Target Amount,” meaning the minimum amount the issuer will raise in the Regulation CF offering to complete the offering.
 For the reason just described, our Target Amount for the Reg CF Offering is $1,000.

 The SEC is considering other changes to Reg CF, in addition to raising the maximum offering amount.
-Where applicable, we will reference possible changes in the applicable sections of this Form C, which you can download here or view as registered with the SEC here.
+Where applicable, we will reference possible changes in the applicable sections of Form C -, which you can download here or view as registered with the SEC here.

 - Strategic.
 Purchase profitable urban community shopping centers in partnership with Black entrepreneurs and community investors.

 - Building Black wealth.
 Providing a path for increased ownership opportunities of real estate assets.

 - Supporting Black talent.
 Providing opportunities to Black-owned businesses and opportunities for local community employment.